theconelab/theconelab.github.io/projects.md

 ## Participating in Research

-If you're interested in participating in future research projects, please fill out [a short background form](https://forms.gle/xZ319cWiwZgzrk2D7) so we can contact you about a related study when available.
+If you're interested in participating in future studies, please fill out [a short background form](https://forms.gle/xZ319cWiwZgzrk2D7) so we can contact you when a related study opens.

 Studies in our lab are reviewed by [Swarthmore College Institutional Review Board](https://www.swarthmore.edu/institutional-review-board) to protect the rights, welfare, and privacy of individuals participating as subjects in research.

 ---